This factsheet was prepared in cooperation with the Council of the Notariats of the EU (CNUE).

 - If the will is holographic, each sheet must bear a sequential page number;

 - If the will is allographic, in addition to the requirement of the sequential numbering of sheets, the testator and the two witnesses must sign each sheet (Section 7:17(2) of the Civil Code).

-A written will can be made only in a language that the testator can understand and
+A written will may be made in a language that the testator can understand and

-- write (in the case of holographic wills); or
+- write (in the case of holographic wills); and

 - read (in the case of allographic wills).